-- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2016 survey found the following: - When customers were asked to think of the last time they had a power cut, 63% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 12% were prepared to pay extra; - 25% were unsure.
+- Customer satisfaction consistently exceeds 90%. - On Price versus Quality, the 2013 survey found the following:

-For a number of years we asked customers for their preference regarding price parity between urban and rural properties.
+- When customers were asked to think of the last time they had a power cut, 71% were not prepared to pay any extra to reduce the likelihood of it happening again. - Only 13% were prepared to pay extra; - 17% were unsure. - Regarding a specific project to improve reliability for all customers supplied from the Te Awamutu GXP: - 71% of customers were prepared to pay extra for the increased reliability. - For a number of years we asked customers for their preference regarding price parity between urban and rural properties.
 Consistently customers preferred that all customers pay the same regardless of the fact it cost more to supply rural customers than urban ones.